What nurses are saying

 There's a lot we can do to take care of our nurses, so they can take care of us.

-Several nurses say these three incentives would keep them in the field:
+Nurses say these three incentives would keep them in the field: